Treatment Option Overview for Cervical Cancer

 - Although the positive trials vary in terms of the stage of disease, dose of radiation, and schedule of cisplatin and radiation, the trials demonstrate significant survival benefit for this combined approach.
 The risk of death from cervical cancer was decreased by 30% to 50% with the use of concurrent chemoradiation therapy.

 - Based on these results, strong consideration should be given to the incorporation of concurrent cisplatin-based chemotherapy with radiation therapy in women who require radiation therapy for treatment of cervical cancer.[2-6]

-Surgery and radiation therapy are equally effective for early-stage small-volume disease.
-Younger patients may benefit from surgery in regard to ovarian preservation and avoidance of vaginal atrophy and stenosis.
+Surgery and radiation therapy are equally effective for early stage, small-volume disease.
+Younger patients may benefit from surgery to preserve the ovaries and avoid vaginal atrophy and stenosis.

 - Whitney CW, Sause W, Bundy BN, et al.: Randomized comparison of fluorouracil plus cisplatin versus hydroxyurea as an adjunct to radiation therapy in stage IIB-IVA carcinoma of the cervix with negative para-aortic lymph nodes: a Gynecologic Oncology Group and Southwest Oncology Group study.
 J Clin Oncol 17 (5): 1339-48, 1999.
 [PUBMED Abstract]

 - Morris M, Eifel PJ, Lu J, et al.: Pelvic radiation with concurrent chemotherapy compared with pelvic and para-aortic radiation for high-risk cervical cancer.
 N Engl J Med 340 (15): 1137-43, 1999.
 [PUBMED Abstract]